Generalized thermalization for integrable system under quantum quench: INTRODUCTION

 \section{INTRODUCTION}

-Thermalization of isolated quantum systems are apparently different from their classical counterparts \cite{CFLV}.
-In a classical system the constituent degrees of freedom interact and trade off charges to settle into a thermally equilibration configuration \cite{gogolin}.
-Within the framework of unitary quantum theory, a system in a pure state will never evolve to a ``thermal state''.
+Thermalization of isolated quantum systems is apparently different from their classical counterparts \cite{CFLV}.
+In a classical system, the constituent degrees of freedom interact and trade off \emph{charges} to settle into a thermal equilibration configuration \cite{gogolin,gge3,Polkovnikov}.
+Within the framework of unitary quantum theory, a system in a pure state will never evolve to a \emph{thermal state}.
 Instead, it has been suggested that {\it thermalization} of quantum systems needs to be understood through observables rather than the states themselves \cite{ergo}.
 To go about this, we need to separately quantify {\it equilibration} and {\it thermalization}.
-An observable is said to \textit{equilibrate} to a particular expectation value, within a timescale, if the temporal fluctuations about that value is small at most times, while, the observable is said to \textit{thermalize} if it equilibrates to the quantum statistical description of the system.
-In the case of isolated quantum systems, the observables should equilibrate to its long time average which should be equivalent to the microcanonical expectation value \cite{gogolin}.
+An observable is said to \textit{equilibrate} to a particular expectation value, within a timescale, if the temporal fluctuations about that value are small at most times.
+However, the observable is said to \textit{thermalize} if it equilibrates to the quantum statistical description of the system.
+In the case of isolated quantum systems, the observables should equilibrate to their longtime averages which should be equivalent to their microcanonical expectation values \cite{gogolin,gge3,Polkovnikov}.

-Although there is no fundamental understanding of thermalization in quantum systems, it has been proposed that the thermalization for some systems can be understood through {\sl eigenstate-thermalization hypothesis} (ETH)\cite{deut, sred, alt}.
-More specifically, non-integrable systems appear to obey ETH \cite{nat}, while numerical studies \cite{1db,nat,gge3,tot,sys2} show that integrable quantum systems equilibrate to a Generalized Gibbs Ensemble (GGE).
-To overcome the complexities of thermalization of these systems, most of the studies were done for finite dimensional Hilbert space.
+Although there is no fundamental understanding of thermalization in closed quantum systems, it has been proposed that the thermalization for some systems can be understood through {\sl eigenstate-thermalization hypothesis} (ETH)~\cite{deut, sred, alt, Langen}.
+In other words, non-integrable systems appear to obey ETH \cite{nat}, while numerical studies show that integrable quantum systems equilibrate to a Generalized Gibbs Ensemble (GGE) description \cite{nat,1db,*gge3,*tot,sys2}.
+More specifically, non-integrable systems at late times relax into a maximal entropic configuration such that energy of the systems remains conserved.
+This gives rise to the concept of thermalization under ergodic interpretation.
+On the other hand, an integrable system has many other conserved charges to be worried about, which prevent relaxation into a thermal configuration.
+With these conserved charges, the maximal entropy configuration turns out to be GGE rather than a true thermal form.